 Here’s an option few owners consider: a lease-to-buy setup that allows you to arrange for a future purchase after experiencing the business firsthand.
 If you choose this option, be sure to work with an attorney to set clear terms and conditions for the future sale.

-For more information about this option, check out this guide:
+For more information about leasing a business, check out this guide:

 Rather than buying and leveraging the equipment your business needs to operate, you could lease large-ticket pieces of equipment.
 Many equipment wholesalers and distributors offer five-year leases.
 Some also offer the option to purchase the equipment at the end of the lease period.